 The Child Support Program is required to do a number of functions to assist in getting child support dollars to families.
 These functions include:

-Additionally, mandatory referrals to the Title IV-D Program include cases where there has been an intervention by the Department of Child Services Local Child Welfare office and the child or children are being cared for by another relative or the foster care system, and their case is receiving Federal Title IV-E funding.
+Mandatory referrals to the Title IV-D Program also include cases where there has been an intervention by the Department of Child Services Local Child Welfare office and the child or children are being cared for by another relative or the foster care system, and their case is receiving Federal Title IV-E funding.

 In each county, the prosecutor's office provides child support enforcement services.
 The following link provides contact information for the county prosecutor's offices.
 Local Prosecutor Offices